wp-plugins/3pagination/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Display the pagination using `<?php if ( class_exists( 'threepagination' ) ) : threepagination::draw(); endif; ?>`

+<h4>Implementation</h4>
+All options can be set in an options page, the pagination container can be injected or appended to the existing DOM.

 <h4>Functions</h4>
+You can, if you want (or to have your website degrade gracefully), call the class methods in your theme files.

 draw() : Display the pagination
 `draw ( $pretty = TRUE, $max_num_pages = FALSE, $labels = TRUE, $css = 'classic' )`
 <ul>